Python-Crash-Course/Python201/Session 0 - Git/session0_git.md

 **When you reach a state you want to record, `stage` the changes and `commit` with a message.**

 Make as many commits as you desire.
 Keep commits in logical chunks and write concise and clear messages.
-Only committed changes are shared.

 ## Exercise 10